-Avoid a hashtag headache by organizing your hashtags ahead of time.
+Avoid an Instagram hashtag headache by organizing your hashtags ahead of time.
 I suggest categorizing your hashtags per topic in your phone.
 There are a ton of productivity apps out there, but even something like the notes app works just fine.

 I have my hashtags organized by location, Ready Set Gram, the Social Sip (my Facebook show) and creative posts.
 No matter how chaotic my day gets, it’s easy for me to quickly copy + paste and share.
 It saves me a ton of time and helps me avoid embarrassing spelling errors.